 Please arrive on time and meet all deadlines.
 You are responsible for any information given in class during absences.
-Missed in-class essays may be made up during office hours if a doctor's note or advance notice of absence is provided.
-Late journal assignments will not be accepted.
+Missed in-class essays may be made up during office hours only if a doctor's note or advance notice of absence is provided.

-You must qualify to submit a final portfolio and exam by earning 70 points during semester.
-The RA, DI, and CRR essays are worth 25 points each.
-Five (5) points will be deducted for each late or missing draft.
 To avoid penalties for late drafts: 1.
-Arrive on time to peer reviews with complete first draft; 2.
-Arrive on time to conferences with 2nd draft, incorporating revisions from peer review; 3.
+Arrive on time to any peer reviews or conferences with a complete draft; 2.
 Submit third draft to Turnitin.com before class start time and hard copy at beginning of class.